buildpacks/rfcs/text/0000-buildpack-uris.md

 - Similar to the `file` scheme, there is a minimal declaration for omitting host by using a simple slash (`/`). eg. `docker:/ubuntu:latest`

+### CNB

+The cnb scheme resolves buildpacks using the buildpacks registry described in [RFC #22](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md).

+- `<host>` is optional and would default to a host predefined (or configured) in the platform.
+- Similar to the `file` scheme, there is a minimal declaration for omitting host by using a simple slash (`/`). eg. `cnb:/my-org/bp.id:bp.version`

 ### Resources

 The defined URNs are resource names to buildpacks where they reside is predetermined.
 For example, in `urn:cnb:builder`,